-Windows Phone 8 Apollo details leak, including new hardware options and NFC supportAlex Wagner - Senior News Editor
+Windows Phone 8 Apollo details leak, including new hardware options and NFC supportAlex Wagner - Editorial Director of News and Content

 Interested in some Windows Phone 8 Apollo information on a Thursday afternoon?
 A pair of reports from Pocketnow and Paul Thurrott of WinSuperSite claim to have some details on Windows Phone 8, the former of which has allegedly gotten hold of a video starring Microsoft's own Windows Phone manager Joe Belfiore that's intended for partners at Nokia.
 So what kinds of goodies can we expect from the next major version of Windows Phone?
 There's quite a bit of information to digest, so let's break it down.

 Hardware-wise, we're told that Microsoft's theme for Windows Phone 8 will be "scale and choice."
 The updated OS will reportedly bring with it several more hardware options than are currently available with Windows Phone, including support for multi-core processors, new form factors, and a total of four different screen resolution options.
 Also coming to Windows Phone 8 is support for removable microSD cards and NFC radios that'll bring contactless payments.